What is skin cancer?

 Melanomas can be anywhere on your body.
 In men, they are most often on the chest, stomach, or back.
 In women, they are most often on the lower legs.

-Moles can also grow in hidden areas of your body.
-This include between toes, on your scalp, or under a nail.
+Moles also can grow in hidden areas of your body.
+This includes between toes, on your scalp, or under a nail.
 If you notice a mole that has changed, or if you have a new mole that doesn’t look like your other moles, see your family doctor right away.

 What causes skin cancer?